work-outer/app-builder/README.md

 Steedos App Builder
 ===

-Steedos Low-Code App Builder, an alterative to Salesforce App Builder. use metadata to define apps, including components, forms, tables, pages, layout and routes.
+Steedos Low-Code App Builder, an alternative to Salesforce App Builder. use metadata to define apps, including components, forms, tables, pages, layout and routes.

 You can use [Builder.IO Fiddle](https://builder.io/fiddle) for visual page design.